 Right Concentration means to remain withdrawn from our senses and focused upon the object of our meditation while we practice.
 By avoiding counter-productive, harmful thoughts and actions, we develop a stable mind.
 We create a situation where our mind isn’t easily disturbed and can more naturally be directed in meditation.
 We become more skillful meditators.

-These can also be broken down into three categories, referred to as the Threefold Way:
+These can also be broken down into three categories, referred to as the Three Higher Trainings:

 - Ethics: Right Action, Right Speech, and Right Livelihood.

-- Meditation: Right Mindfulness, Right Effort, and Right Concentration.
+- Meditative Concentration: Right Mindfulness, Right Effort, and Right Concentration.

 - Wisdom: Right View and Right Resolve.